LowkeyLab/deno-monorepo/website/src/content/projects/guess-the-word.md

 [SvelteKit](https://svelte.dev/docs/kit/introduction) is the server-side part of Svelte that enables Server Side Rendering, REST APIs, etc.

-Svelte is a new breed of web frameworks that compile component source code down into JavaScript, instead of being a pure JavaScript library.
+Svelte is part of a new breed of web frameworks that compile component source code down into JavaScript, instead of being a pure JavaScript library.
 Svelte's popularity is why React is introducing the [React Compiler](https://react.dev/learn/react-compiler).

 Being a web framework in the 2020s, Svelte is also keenly aware of the need for Server Side Rendering and its interplay with Client Side Rendering.
 SvelteKit very explicitly models where [data loading is happening](https://svelte.dev/docs/kit/load): server-only, client-only, or both.
 This explicit modeling of the data loading lifecycle introduces some interesting problems.